 This is for you if you have to get a fence but don’t want it to spoil your natural surroundings.
 The fence could be a complete hedge or you could even install a fence and have the hedge grow around it.
 It’s really up to you!
 A hedged fence looks so European – straight outta somewhere in France or Italy!

 Hardwood is another material that will match with almost any property.
 Add clear screens in-between hardwood posts so that you can easily see straight through to the pool.
 Pointed posts really give character to a simple fencing, too.

 If you live in suburbia where there isn’t much privacy and your neighbours live right next to your property, then you’ll want to incorporate fencing that is ultra-private.
 Modular walls are definitely the way to go to ensure more privacy for your property and you could even match the finish of the walls to your rendered house!

-31. Half and Half
+26. Half and half

-Now here is a great pool fence idea!
+Now this is a great pool fence idea!
 If you don’t have the patience or time to wait for a hedge to grow, why not source some artificial garden panels which will give the same effect?!
 Plus, if you’re not really a gardener you won’t have to worry about trimming or watering this low maintenance instalment.

 And last but not least we have this textured timber fence that has so much character!
 As timber is a natural material, preserving the imperfections and uniqueness of the wood will create so much texture and turn any boring wood fence into something of beauty!

 So, there we have it!
 30 pool fencing ideas to help you get started with your fencing installation!
 I love the clear glass pool fences that allow for an unobstructed view of the surroundings as well as the standalone panels that look so trendy and like a work of art.
 What were your favourites?
 Let me know in the comments below.